gillulyit/business-basic/content/_index.md

 - main: For a page to show up on the main menu
 - footer: Render is set to never, for use on the footer page
-- articles: For a date sensitive blog/articles post
+- article: For a date sensitive blog/articles post

 ## Front Matter